 Here’s the bottom line: when shipping fragile items, the key is to pack the item with as much protection as possible.
 Follow the steps we’ve listed below and you won’t go wrong!

-Step 1: Get the Necessary Supplies
+First Step: Get the Necessary Supplies

 Once you’ve got your box, stock up on plenty of packing materials like packing peanuts, bubble wrap, foam sheets, and air pillows.
 You’ll need them for protecting those fragile items.